kyma-project/examples/loki/README.md

      Open Grafana in your browser under `http://localhost:3000` and log in with user admin and the password taken from the previous Helm command.

+  ### Expose Grafana
-  3. To expose Grafana using the Kyma API Gateway, download the APIRule file and replace the `{release-name}` variable with the name of Helm release:
+  1. To expose Grafana using the Kyma API Gateway, download the APIRule file and replace the `{release-name}` variable with the name of Helm release:
      ```bash
      curl https://raw.githubusercontent.com/kyma-project/examples/main/loki/apirule.yaml -o apirule.yaml
      ```
-4. Create an APIRule:
+  1. Create an APIRule:
      ```bash
      kubectl -n ${KYMA_LOKI_EXAMPLE_NS} apply -f apirule.yaml
      ```
-5. Get the public URL of your Kiali server:
+  1. Get the public URL of your Kiali server:
      ```bash
      kubectl -n ${KYMA_LOKI_EXAMPLE_NS} get vs -l apirule.gateway.kyma-project.io/v1beta1=grafana.${KYMA_LOKI_EXAMPLE_NS} -ojsonpath='{.items[*].spec.hosts[*]}'
      ```

-  4. To add the link to exposed Grafana to kyma dashboard, we should edit the `dashboard-configmap.yaml` and change the `{grafana-link}` to the text you retrieved from the previous step.
-You can change `label` field if you wish to change the name of the tab, but also the `category` tab if you wish to move it to another category.
-After, apply this `ConfigMap`, go to the busola dashboard, and you will see your newely exposed Grafana under Observability section.
-If you already have some `busola-config`, you should merge it with existing one:
+  ### Add a Link for Grafana to the Kyma Dashboard
+  1. Download the `dashboard-configmap.yaml` file and change `{GRAFANA_LINK}` to the text you retrieved in the previous step.
      ```bash
+       curl https://raw.githubusercontent.com/kyma-project/examples/main/loki/dashboard-configmap.yaml -o dashboard-configmap.yaml
+     ```
+     NOTE: You can change the label field to change the name of the tab, and the category tab if you wish to move it to another category.

+  1. Apply the ConfigMap, and go to Kyma Dashboard.
+You should see a Link to the newly exposed Grafana under the Observability section.
+If you already have a busola-config, merge it with the existing one:
+     ```bash
-     kubectl apply -f busola-config.yaml
+     kubectl apply -f dashboard-configmap.yaml
      ```

   </details>